Distributed Learning of Finite Gaussian Mixtures: Background

 \subsubsection{Learning at Local Machines}

 Suppose we have a random sample $\Xcal = \{\vx_1, \vx_2, \ldots, \vx_N\}$, and it is either randomly partitioned into $M$ subsets stored on $M$ local machines or can be treated as such.
-Let $\Xcal_m$ of size $N_m$ be the data set on the $m$th local machine.
+Let $\Xcal_m$ of size $N_m$ be the dataset on the $m$th local machine.
 The local inference learns the mixture via the pMLE

 under the GMM.
 We call $\hat G_m$ a \emph{local} estimate.
 Here $S_{m}$ is the sample covariance matrix based on the observations in $ \Xcal_m$, and $a_m= N_m^{-1/2}$ as recommended.
 The EM-algorithm can readily be adapted to compute the pMLE.
-We present the adapted EM-algorithm for a single data set $\Xcal$ for which the sample covariance matrix is $S$.
+We present the adapted EM-algorithm for a single dataset $\Xcal=\{\vx_1,\vx_2,\ldots,\vx_n\}$ for which the sample covariance matrix is $S_{x}$.

 We first introduce the membership vector $\mathbf{z}_i = (z_{i1}, \ldots, z_{iK})$ for the $i$th unit.
-The $k$th entry of $\mathbf{z}_i$ is 1 when the response value $\vx_i$ is an observation from the $k$th subpopulation, and 0 otherwise.
-When the complete data $\{(\mathbf{z}_i, \vx_i), i=1,2,\ldots,N\}$ are available, the penalized likelihood is given by
+The $k$th entry of $\mathbf{z}_i$ is $1$ when the response value $\vx_i$ is an observation from the $k$th subpopulation, and $0$ otherwise.
+When the complete data $\{(\mathbf{z}_i, \vx_i), i=1,2,\ldots,n\}$ are available, the penalized likelihood is given by

 Given the observed data $\Xcal$ and proposed mixing distribution $G^{(t)}$, in the E-step we compute the conditional expectation